iVis-at-Bilkent/cytoscape.js-grid-guide/README.md

     },

     // Parent Padding
-    parentSpacing: -1 // -1 to set paddings of parents to gridSpacing };
+    parentSpacing: -1, // -1 to set paddings of parents to gridSpacing
+    ignoredElems: '' // a cytoscape.js selector (string) or a cytoscape.js collection
+};
 ```